Lipatant/DebugSprint/README.md

 ### Door closing back after a certain amount of time

 1. Set the value of `PlaybackSettings`.`Pause at End` in `S_FirstEnigmaCompleted` to `true` in `L_DeepCave`.

+### Door not having collision

+1. Replace every part of the door with static meshes.